bhurwitz33/be487-fall-2023/exercises/11_taxonomy/11_taxonomy.md

   .
   .
 ```
-{: .output}

 Looking at the report, we can see that half of the contigs
 are unclassified and that a tiny proportion of contigs
 have been assigned an OTU.
 This result is weird because we expected only one genome in the bin.

-To exemplify how a report of a complete and not contaminated
+To exemplify how a report of a complete and uncontaminated
-MAG should look like this; let us look at the report of this MAG from
+MAG should look like, let's look at the report of this MAG from another study:
-another study:

 ```
 100.00	108	0	R	1	root
 100.00	108	0	R1	131567	  cellular organisms